All our on-demand cloud resources (compute, storage, IPs, …) are billed per hour.

 IMPORTANT: Each of these un-billed resources will be charged in the upcoming months.
 An exact date is not known yet, but this notice will be updated once details are sorted out.

 No, prices stay the same regardless of the location of your resources.

 Issued each month.

 Our reference billing period is the definition of a calendar month in the Coordinated Universal Time (UTC) timezone.

-As for payments, they occurs in the first few days of a month, once the invoice is properly
+As for payments, they occur in the first few days of a month, once the invoice is properly

 We advertise two sets of prices for each resource class:

-Here is how the two prices articulates with each other:
+Here is how the two prices articulate with each other:

 The monthly cap counter of each resource is reset at the start of a month.